pseudomuto/Retired/README.md

 > _**You should be sure to not pester the user everytime the app becomes active**_.

-> For this reason, `Retired` has a method called `supressUntil` that takes an NSDate object.
+> For this reason, `Retired` has a method called `suppressUntil` that takes an NSDate object.
 No more requests will be made until after the supplied date

 ## LICENSE